 Dear Mr. Electrician: What are the dimensions of six inch electrical conduit?

-Answer: Six Inch (6″) is the trade size, not the actual dimension of electrical conduit.
-One hundred fifty five (155) is the metric designator not the actual dimension in millimeters.
+Answer: Six Inch (6″) is the trade size, not the actual dimension of the electrical conduit.
+One hundred fifty-five (155) is the metric designator, not the exact dimension in millimeters.

 The actual dimensions for various types of 6″ electrical conduit are below.
 The information was derived from several sources and should not be considered precise.
 Dimensions may vary slightly between manufacturers.

 - PVC 40 Conduit

 Use a 6 5/8″ (168mm) hole saw for six inch conduit fittings.

 Click here for my article with more detailed descriptions of various types of electrical conduit and their code references without dimensions.